msubhro/ActiveDirectoryScripts/PowerDomain/ReadMe.md

 1) List of All Domain Controllers in the Forest, with OS, IP address and other details.

-2) FSMO Role Holders of the Forest and all Domains within it
+2) FSMO Role Holders of the Forest and all Domains within it.

-3) Functional Levels of all Domains and the Forest
+3) Functional Levels of all Domains and the Forest.

-4) Sites details
+4) Sites details.

-5) Site Link details
+5) Site Link details.

-6) Group Policies
+6) Group Policies.

-7) DNS Zones
+7) DNS Zones.

 The script has been prepared and tested in Powershell 4.0.
 So when you run this script, please make sure that the Powershell version is 4.0 or above.